vinodlakshmanan/CleaningAssignment/CodeBook.md

 | Freq | -frequency |

 ## DataSet  - tidydata (file - tidydata.csv)
-* This data contains the final output data
+This data contains the final output data which is aggregated by subject and activity.
+Variable names are listed below

 1	subjects
 2	activityname
 3	time-body-accelerometer-mean-X